geertmeersman/nexxtender/README.md

 3. **Update the secrets.yaml:**

-   Ensure that your `secrets.yaml` file contains the following entries.
+   Ensure that your `secrets.yaml` file contains the following entries:

    ```yaml
    esphome_admin_password: "YOUR_ESPHOME_ADMIN_PASSWORD"